reige012/POPEase/README.md

 able to handle VCF data for diploid individuals and is defaulted to output genotypes as missing if the read depth is not >5.
 EasyPOP also excludes non-polymorphic SNPs.
 Phred Quality scores for VCF input are defaulted to only be accepted if they are >20 (99% accurate base call) or better.
+However, if desired, each of these caveats can be altered in the SPID_VCFtoSTRUCT file following the instructions in the documentation.

 Lastly, POPEase is written to be easy to use on your personal laptop or desktop.
 It can take a long time to run depending on the size of your data set